OpenGene/ctdna-pipeline/README.md

 * Annovar: http://annovar.openbioinformatics.org/en/latest/user-guide/startup/

 # get data for testing
-A small Illumina pair-end sequencing data (R1.fq.gz and R2.fq.gz) can be downloaded from http://opengene.org/dataset.html
+A pair of FastQ files (R1.fq.gz and R2.fq.gz) can be downloaded from http://opengene.org/dataset.html

 # test the pipeline
 modify `pipeline.sh` according to your local settings, run it.